laurentj/slimerjs/docs/api/webpage.rst

 - ``httpConf.operation``: the http method.
 Allowed values: ``'get'`` or ``'post'`` (other methods are not supported in SlimerJS)
 - ``httpConf.data``: the body.
 Useful only for ``'post'`` method
 - ``httpConf.headers``: the headers to send.
 An object like :ref:`webpage.customHeaders <webpage-customHeaders>`, but it doesn't replace ``webpage.customHeaders``.
-It allows you to specify additionnal headers for this specific load.
+It allows you to specify additional headers for this specific load.

 ``httpConf`` is optional and you can give ``null`` instead of an object.